 I would like to begin this series with a lens we have just announced at Photokina 2018: our new 60-600mm DG OS HSM | Sports lens.

 Creating the first 10x zoom lens

 A long time ago, at the PHOTO Expo (now CP+) in the year 2000, SIGMA introduced the APO 50-500mm F4-6.3 EX RF HSM lens.
-It was the very first super telephoto lens in the 500mm category to feature a 10x zoom capability.
-This dream lens allowed sports photographers to shoot all possible situations using just a single lens, and it widened the market of super telephoto zoom lenses that SIGMA had started with our 135-400mm and 170-500mm lens models.
+It was the very first ultra telephoto lens in the 500mm category to feature a 10x zoom capability.
+This dream lens allowed sports photographers to shoot all possible situations using just a single lens, and it widened the market of ultra telephoto zoom lenses that SIGMA had started with our 135-400mm and 170-500mm lens models.

 No matter how good your lens design may be, if you unable to manufacture the product then the design is nothing but a few lines on paper.
 We faced quite a struggle with the optical configuration of the lens.
-Using the standard lens element setup of super telephoto zoom lenses turned out to be impossible.
+Using the standard lens element setup of ultra telephoto zoom lenses turned out to be impossible.
 Instead, we found a solution that was based on the configuration of high-power zoom lenses (with a focal length of 28-200mm).
 But the problems continued with the mechanical parts of the lens.
 In the end, by creating a new mechanical design which allowed the use of a front lens element 10 centimeters in size and by switching to a configuration in which the minimum focusing distance depended on the focal length (in short, a varifocal lens design), we were able to make our lens design a reality after all.